 Swedish interiors often include interesting, yet simple, architectural details.
 Leaded glass windows, high ceilings, wall moldings, hardwood flooring, and traditional Swedish tile stoves are often seen.

 - To reflect what little natural light there is, mirrors are found in almost any room.
 Pairs of wall sconces, either electric or with candles, and simple oval mirrors with delicately carved frames are popular.

 - Crystal or painted iron chandeliers, wall sconces, and simple table lamps provide lighting.

 - Swags of ribbons, wreath shapes, hearts, sheaves of wheat, and scrolling designs are typical in Swedish interiors.
 Diamond, circle, and oval shapes are seen often.

-- Accessories are kept at a minimum, allowing open space and light to take center stage.
+- Accessories are kept at a minimum, allowing the open space and light to take center stage.
 Avoid clutter.
-Simple straw wreaths, candles, tableware, painted stylized wooden horses, and straw goats are common
+Simple straw wreaths, candles, tableware, painted stylized wooden horses, and straw goats are common.

 - Simple wreaths hung from ribbons in front of windows or on shelves add informal elegance to rooms decorated in the Swedish style.
 Wreaths are particularly popular, and the shape provides wall decor and interest to furniture, hardware, and light fixtures.